Samatvartha/2014P_Samatvartha_Thesisbox/README.md

 Within any economic system, we can identify four intersecting tiers, or **"Four Parallel Circular Economies."** Understanding these is key to an intentional, holistic transition:

 1. **Regenerative:** Most local circularity.
    Actively restores ecosystems and communities (e.g., agroforestry, community energy, local education and enterprise).

 2. **Sustainable:** Federated circularity.
    Maintains ecological and social balance without significant negative externalities (e.g., natural farming, the 3Rs, ethical finance).

 3. **Degenerative:** Beyond human-lifespan circularity.
    Depletes resources or harms the social fabric, causing near-permanent damage (e.g., most current industrial and corporate practices).

 4. **Destructive:** Permanent destruction, no circularity.
    Causes severe, often irreversible damage (e.g., fossil fuels, deforestation, biosphere extinction, exploitative labor).

 > Our focus is on reclaiming balance—the resonance, the [Ṛta](https://www.google.com/url?sa=E&q=https%3A%2F%2Fwww.brhat.in%2Frta) (cosmic order and truth)—within our socio-ecological systems, particularly the relationship between households, communities, and the commons (ecological and economic).
 This isn't a rejection of markets or the state, but a call to rebalance their roles, shifting functions towards federated, regenerative commons wherever appropriate.
 We aim to avoid perpetuating colonial and imperial errors, striving for an intentional shift to a shared regenerative future.
 This absolute clarity is paramount.
+>
+> One could 'joke' that we are here to undo the mistakes of Adam Smith & Karl Marx.
+We are here for a decolonized India reclaiming Dharmo-economics.

 Sāmatvārtha is our evolving blueprint—or perhaps [seeds](https://www.google.com/url?sa=E&q=https%3A%2F%2Fwww.r3-0.org%2Fseeds-series%2F)—for intentionally shifting human activity towards the regenerative tiers.
 It involves pursuing policies and building ventures where profit motives drive this transition, rather than exacerbating problems.
 It leverages technology, first-principles thinking, fractal reasoning, and market mechanisms while respecting the complexity of adaptive (eco)systems.
 It prefers simple, effective heuristics over rigid micro-management or overly centralized transformations.
 It shall be India's grounded answer to building a truly sustainable and equitable future in the 21st century.